 The LSU Paralegal Studies Certificate Program provides a faster pathway for you to pursue a rewarding legal career.
 Study with experienced instructors in eight paralegal courses (two of which are legal-specialty electives), a 150-hour internship, and an online legal ethics seminar.
 With night courses and convenient scheduling options, this program works with your busy schedule.
 This non-credit certificate is the only one in Louisiana to be approved by the American Bar Association.

 The Paralegal Studies Certificate Program is offered live online with full- and part-time formats to fit your schedule.
 If you attend full-time, the certificate program can be completed in one year; part-time can take up to 2.5 years.
-Each class meets once a week for 2.5 hours.
+Each class meets live online once a week for 2.5 hours in the evenings, and we do offer some electives and our Legal Ethics seminar in a self-paced format.
 Program requirements include six required courses, a legal ethics seminar, two paralegal electives, and a 150-hour internship.
-Classes are held either live online in the evenings or self-paced.

 The majority of paralegal students have already earned a bachelor’s degree, and we recommend that students complete their bachelor’s degree before earning a paralegal certificate.
 However, students will be considered for admission without a bachelor’s degree if they meet these requirements:

 - At least 45 semester hours of college credit from an accredited college or university (remedial courses do not count).